 Polish countryside from a Wartburg’s seat

-Ida and Wanda are not the only ones having to live with repressed feelings of guilt, but become the spokespersons for the wholly neglected and cruel world of rural Poland, haunted by secrets and the ghosts from World War II.
+Ida and Wanda are not the only ones having to live with repressed feelings of guilt, but become the spokespersons for the wholly neglected and cruel world of rural Poland, haunted by the secrets and ghosts from World War II.

 The masterful depiction of the desolated Polish countryside by Pawel Pawlikowski relies in Ida on a subtle “road-movie element”, placing the two protagonists in the front seat of an iconic East-German Wartburg 311.